Grant Fraser, M.Ed., M.B.A.

 Professor: Food and Beverage Management

 Marc Skinner has over 25 years managerial experience in the food and beverage/golf management industry.
 Mr. Skinner currently oversees the operations of the Lakeview and Braeben Golf Courses for the City of Mississauga.
 Mr. Skinner also worked for the Niagara Parks Commission where he managed the Whirlpool Golf Club.
 Marc is a graduate of Niagara College where he obtained a diploma in Hotel and Restaurant Administration Program and a diploma in Arts & Administration.
 Mr. Skinner is Smart Serve Certified, holds a Wine Council Certificate of Merit and is accredited by the Canadian Foodservices Association as a CFM (Certified Foodservice Manager).
-Marc holds Instructor Certificates in F&B Management, Purchasing, F&B Service and Security from the Educational Institute of the American Hotel & Motel Association and has been awarded a 2004 Continuing Education Teaching Service Award from Niagara College.
+Marc holds Instructor Certificates in F&B Management, Purchasing, F&B Service and Security from the Educational Institute of the American Hotel & Motel Association and has been awarded a 2004 Part-Time Studies Teaching Service Award from Niagara College.

 John Taylor, C.G.S.A.